minetest-mods/i3/API.md

 }
 ```

-Multiples recipes can also be registered:
+Multiple recipes can also be registered at once:

 ```Lua
 i3.register_craft {